 An upselling strategy often used by IT service providers and companies that offer various types of Internet services.
 For a small fee, the user can upgrade the existing version of the product or book additional add-ons for it.

-Many sales tricks in retail can be realized by customer stoppers.
+Many sales tricks in retail can be realized by sandwich boards.
 They inform clients about various sales promotions.
 The customer stopper should be placed preferably in the places with a lot of walk-in customers.
 But also as a display at the entrance of the store, advertising boards offer many advantages.
 They not only convey important messages to your customers, but also show your individuality.

 Customer stoppers as blackboard allow a personal design with a lot of charm and creativity.
 Plastic or metal poster stands are an ideal basis for interchangeable posters.
-As a special eye-catcher, digital customer stoppers are suitable, which are increasingly used in the age of digitalization.
+As a special eye-catcher, digital sandwich boards are suitable, which are increasingly used in the age of digitalization.

 7. Lower Purchase Barriers